paulomilitante/ksw/sendgrid-php/CONTRIBUTING.md

 ##### Execute: #####

-See the [examples folder](https://github.com/sendgrid/sendgrid-php/tree/master/examples) or [README](https://github.com/sendgrid/sendgrid-php/blob/master/README.md) to get started quickly.
+See the [examples folder](https://github.com/sendgrid/sendgrid-php/tree/master/examples) to get started quickly.

 If you are using composer, replace <PATH_TO> with the path to your `vendor/autoload.php`.
-Otherwise, include lib/loader.php.
+Otherwise, include lib/SendGrid.php and lib/helpers/mail/Mail.php.

-<a name="understanding-the-codebase"></a>
+<a name="understanding_the_codebase"></a>
 ## Understanding the Code Base

 **/examples**